 Devanshi Khetarpal is from Bhopal, India, and currently lives in Manhattan, New York, where she is a Master's candidate in Comparative Literature at New York University (NYU).
 She graduated magna cum laude from NYU with a Bachelor's in Comparative Literature and was named a University Honors Scholar for the Class of 2021.
 She is also the recipient of an Honorable Mention for the Italian Cultural Institute Award for zeal and accomplishment in Italian Studies by the Department of Italian Studies at New York University.

-She currently works as the editor-in-chief and founder of Inklette Magazine, a Translations Coordinator for The Quarantine Train, the host and organizer of Ferrante Fever: An Elena Ferrante Reading Group, and an Outreach Intern for Fledgling Writing Workshops.
+She currently works as the editor-in-chief and founder of Inklette Magazine, a Translations Coordinator for The Quarantine Train, and the host and organizer of Ferrante Fever: An Elena Ferrante Reading Group.

-She has previously held positions at Poets House, NYU La Pietra Dialogues, UniRely, NYU Department of Comparative Literature, West 10th, Washington Square News, Minetta Review, Asymptote Journal, Winter Tangerine Review workshops, and Muzzle Magazine among others.
+She has previously held positions at Fledgling Writing Workshops, Poets House, NYU La Pietra Dialogues, UniRely, NYU Department of Comparative Literature, West 10th, Washington Square News, Minetta Review, Asymptote Journal, Winter Tangerine Review workshops, and Muzzle Magazine among others.

 Her poetry collection, Small Talk, with a foreword by Akhil Katyal, was published by Writers Workshop Kolkata in Fall 2019.